Glossary

 3. Segmentation and Activation

-Marketers can build audiences based on combined behavioral, transactional, and declared data, then activate those segments across email, advertising, web personalization, and AI-powered decisioning engines.
+Marketers build audiences based on combined behavioral, transactional, and declared data, then activate those segments across email, advertising, web personalization, and AI-powered decisioning engines.

 Modern CDPs embed consent tracking and preference enforcement, ensuring that every activation respects customer choices.
 When a customer opts out of email, that preference propagates instantly across all downstream systems.